yiisoft/router/README.md

 $response = $result->process($request, $handler);
 ```

-`RouteCollectorInterface` and `UrlMatcher` are specific to adapter package used.
+`UrlGeneratorInterface` and `UrlMatcher` are specific to adapter package used.
 See its readme on how to properly
 configure it.

-In `to()` you can either specify PSR middleware or a callback.
-More handlers could be added via `then()`.
+In `addMiddleware()` you can either specify PSR middleware class name or a callback.

 Note that pattern specified for routes depends on the underlying routing library used.